spotlightpa/poor-richard/content/news/2023-07-03-SPLIMPASSE.md

 ## What happens now?

-Rank and file members in both the state House and Senate told Spotlight PA on Monday that they still hadn’t heard from chamber leaders about when they would be called back to Harrisburg, or whether talks were still actively ongoing among leaders.
+Rank and file members in both the state House and Senate told Spotlight PA on Monday that they hadn’t heard whether talks were still actively ongoing among leaders.

 Spokespeople for state House Democrats and Shapiro either did not return requests for comment, or declined to comment on the status of negotiations.
 Kate Flessner, a spokesperson for Senate Republicans, said in an email that,“Until the governor and House Democrats reconcile their differences on the PASS initiative, the Senate has completed its work.”

-Neither chamber has session days planned in <a href="https://www.legis.state.pa.us/">the near future</a>.

-The state Senate’s next scheduled session day is September 18, and state House members are on a six-hour call with no precise return date scheduled.
+The state Senate’s next scheduled session day is September 18.
+Late on Monday, the state House scheduled its next voting session for this Wednesday, July 5.

 <strong><em>WHILE YOU’RE HERE…</em></strong><em> If you learned something from this story, pay it forward and become a member of </em><a href="https://www.spotlightpa.org/"><em>Spotlight PA</em></a><em> so someone else can in the future at </em><a href="https://www.spotlightpa.org/donate/"><em>spotlightpa.org/donate</em></a><em>.
 Spotlight PA is funded by</em><a href="https://www.spotlightpa.org/support"><em> foundations and readers like you</em></a><em> who are committed to accountability journalism that gets results.</em>